Targeted Sequential Pattern Mining with High Average Utility: Algorithm

 The targeted chain \cite{zhang2022tusq} is introduced for recording essential information for utility and upper bound calculations, offering a compact representation of the projected database.
 Unlike the projected data structure used in the HUSP problem \cite{zhang2021tkus}, this targeted chain adds the length of the longest query prefix matching the pattern's prefix as indispensable information.
 This addition is sufficient for discovering targeted high-utility sequential patterns.
 However, when average utility serves as the evaluation metric, further length information is required—not only for the pattern prefix but also for the \textit{remaining sequence} within the projected database.
 In the method proposed here, this necessary information also includes the length and utility of the \textit{rrs}.

 Moreover, differing from Ref. \cite{zhang2022tusq}, the method employs two flags to record the information about \textit{qPre}.
 These flags enable directly querying of relevant information within the \textit{q}-matrix structure, further enhancing the efficiency afforded by the projection database approach.
 As noted earlier in the strategy discussion, the length of the longest query prefix can vary even within the same head table, depending on different pattern extensions.
 The method employing two flags allows this variation to be intuitively and efficiently recorded and reflected during mining.
 In the projected database example presented in Table \ref{fig: tChain}, the head table includes four fields.
 First, \textit{QSID} denotes the identifier of the \textit{q}-sequence.
 Second, \textit{SRAU} serves as the proposed evaluation metric for average utility with respect to the specific query sequence.
 Third, \textit{IMatch} and fourth, \textit{IIMatch} are two flags of \textit{qPre}.
 The size of the targeted list aligns with the count of \textit{extension positions} of the \textit{instance} in the \textit{q}-sequence.
 In the first entry of the targeted list, the unique identifier of the itemset associated with the \textit{extension position} is termed \textit{EID}.
 The remaining two fields, \textit{Util} and \textit{RrsUtil}, record the value of the \textit{instance} utility and the corresponding \textit{remaining rising sequence} utility at this \textit{extension position}, respectively.
 It should be noted that the \textit{rrs} used in the proposed method is a global parameter.
 Accordingly, the utility of the \textit{rrs} recorded in \textit{RrsUtil} is actually an estimated value obtained based on the previous expansion result.
 When calculating the upper bound for the current expansion, this estimated utility allows easy adjustment—by subtracting the utility of items excluded from \textit{rrs}—to derive the accurate utility of the \textit{rrs}.
-Moreover, during this process, another important parameter can also be derived, the length of the \textit{remaining rising sequence}, which further supports the evaluation and pruning strategies for the mining task.
+Moreover, during this process, another important parameter can also be derived, the length of the \textit{remaining rising sequence}.
+Although it is not directly computed from local parameters and therefore is not explicitly recorded in the targeted List, this parameter remains instrumental in supporting evaluation and pruning strategies within the mining task.

 Constructing the targeted chain incurs a time complexity of $\mathcal{O}$(|$D$| $\times$ (|$M$ + 1)|.
 For more details on the complexity analysis of projected database construction, refer to Ref. \cite{zhang2022tusq}.